Bensikrac/Bensikrac/README.md

 - 👋 Hi, I’m @Bensikrac
 - 👀 I’m interested in always learning new things
-- 🌱 I’m currently learning Java and Rust on mediocre level (Can understand Syntax, higher level constructs missing)
+- 🌱 I’m currently learning good code style and documentation.
-- 💞️ I’m looking to collaborate on simple projects, need to learn how to use GitHub first.
+- 💞️ I'm fixing stuff and opening PRs on projects I personally use.
 - 📫 How to reach me: Search on the internet for my name and there will be plenty of ways.

 <!---